Classic brick apartment building courtyard

 The tax problem

 Long-term owners carry decades of appreciation.
-Selling triggers capital gains and depreciation recapture - often costing 30-40% of the building's value.
+Selling triggers capital gains and depreciation recapture, often costing 30-40% of the building's value.

 Operational drag on returns